Home / About / Governance and Leadership / Board of Trustees 2025 - 2026

 Baton Rouge, LA

-Upon completing her Master’s degree, Renea served her state for 13 years in both the legislative and executive branches.
-From 1996 through 2001, Renea served in Governor Mike Foster’s administration as first, the undersecretary of the Department of Social Services, then Deputy Commissioner of Administration for Policy, and ultimately Secretary of the Department of Social Services during his second term.
-Renea joined the state’s largest private health insurer, Blue Cross Blue Shield of Louisiana, in November 2001 as Senior Vice President for Member and Community Relations.
+Upon completing her Master's degree, Renea served her state for 13 years in both the legislative and executive branches.
+From 1996 through 2001, Renea served in Governor Mike Foster's administration as the Undersecretary of the Department of Social Services, then Deputy Commissioner of Administration for Policy, and ultimately Secretary of the Department of Social Services during his second term.
+Renea joined the state's largest private health insurer, Blue Cross Blue Shield of Louisiana, in November 2001 as Senior Vice President for Member and Community Relations.
 She also served as the Corporate Diversity Officer and President of the Blue Cross Blue Shield of Louisiana Foundation.

 Jennifer Bires, MSW, LCSW, OSW-C, FACCC

-Life with Cancer and Patient Experience
+Executive Director, Life with Cancer and Patient Experience

 Inova Schar Cancer Institute